divarvel/blog/posts/2018-12-27-a-tale-of-servant-clients.md

   => ClientLike client UserAPIClient
 ```

-With all that done, you can get a client and call stuff with it:
+With all that done, you can turn our first client into records, with
+`mkClient`.
+Instead of extracting calls through pattern matching, we
+can use record accessors.

 ```haskell
 newClient :: APIClient